openkawasaki/govote-kawasaki/.github/ISSUE_TEMPLATE/バグ報告---bug-report.md

 ---
 name: バグ報告 / Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve.
+If this doesn’t look right, choose a different type.
 title: ''
 labels: bug
 assignees: ''